buildingSMART/IFC4.x-IF/tests/README.md

    - Reference IFC file
    - Main concepts tested
    - Verification checklist
-3. a Success Records (optional) subfolder
+3. a success-records subfolder (optional)

 :round_pushpin: See the README template here: **TO BE ADDED**

 ### Success Records

-Some test folders may contain a 'Success Records' subfolder.
+Some test folders may contain a `success-records` subfolder.
 This includes one markdown file for each tool that wishes to share their results at importing the Reference IFC file.

 **How to add records?**

-Submit a pull request to the Success Records folder including one markdown file, with the naming convention below, showing how your tool performs against the items in the Verification checklist
+Submit a pull request to the `success-records` folder including one markdown file, with the naming convention below, showing how your tool performs against the items in the Verification checklist

 Naming convention
-`TestTitle_Company_Tool_ToolVersion.md`
+`This-is-the-test-title_Company_Tool_ToolVersion.md`

 Example
-`Segmented Reference Curve_Acme Inc_TNT BIM_2.18.md`
+`rollercoaster-alignment-with-cant_Acme Inc_TNT BIM_2.18.md`

 :round_pushpin: See an example here: **TO BE ADDED**